 Noosa very quickly became one of our favourite places in Australia.
-With countless inviting eateries to choose from the whole place has a really great atmosphere.
-It’s the perfect mixture of relaxation and fun, and for this reason it reminded me of holidaying in Majorca or Ibiza.
+With countless inviting eateries to choose from, the whole place has a really great atmosphere.
+It’s the perfect mixture of relaxation and fun, and for this reason, it reminded me of holidaying in Majorca/Ibiza.

 The beach is brilliant.
 Busy, but brilliant.
-Handily, restaurants and bars line the beachfront – so you need not venture far for an ice cream or glass of vino. #Priorities.
+Restaurants and bars line the beachfront – so you need not venture far for ice cream or glass of vino.
+Priorities!

-At the very start of the main beach, you will spot Noosa Surf Club.
-This Club is recommended in a few travel guidebooks, so we headed over there for a basic burger lunch, and for Mike to shelter after burning his eyelids.
+At the very start of the main beach, you will spot the Noosa Surf Club.
+This Club is recommended in a few travel guidebooks, so we headed over there for a basic burger lunch… And for Mike to shelter after burning his eyelids.
 Yep, you heard me.

-Our favourite place was called Miss Moneypenny’s, where we enjoyed everything from their salt and pepper squid to their woodfired pizzas (very different to the aforementioned dominos).
-It’s a very open, airy restaurant; but whether you dine in or out, I guarantee you won’t be disappointed.
+Our favourite place was called Miss Moneypenny’s, where we enjoyed everything from their salt and pepper squid to their woodfired pizzas (very different from the aforementioned dominos).
+It’s a very open and airy restaurant; but whether you dine in or out, I guarantee you won’t be disappointed.

 As I said, there were so many other places that we didn’t have the